 Can people get fleas?
 In short, the answer is yes but it’s not their preferred diet.
 However, if there are no pets around and you are their only option for a meal, then you will look like a delicious roast chicken, complete with side dishes and gravy so prepare to be bitten!
 Even if you don’t have pets, learn how to protect yourself!

 Fleas are opportunists when it comes to finding their meals.
-They usually prefer animal blood but you will also be rather tasty if they are not available.
+They usually prefer animal blood but they will think you look rather tasty if your cuddly pets are not available.
 In addition to suffering from a flea bite, fleas can also use people as their transport.
 That being said, there is a species of flea that is commonly found on humans (Pulex Irritans) and they can cause rather painful inflammation on the skin when they bite, especially if you suffer from allergies.
 In fact, these fleas can use your blood as their primary diet, even if you don’t have any pets.
 Quite a scary thought!
 Regardless of how they find their meal, female fleas need a constant supply otherwise they cannot lay eggs, which is an important part of their reproductive cycle.

 Can People Get Fleas from Dogs or Cats?